 Payroll deductions schedule for salaried biweekly staff:

-Effective with the first paycheck in February 2010, health, dental, life, accidental death and dismemberment, long-term disability, short-term disability, long-term care critical illness, accident and cancer insurance all will be split to the nearest penny and taken out of the first and second check of each month.
+Effective with the first paycheck in February 2010, health, dental, life, accidental death and dismemberment, long-term disability, short-term disability, long-term care insurance, etc., all will be split to the nearest penny and taken out of the first and second check of each month.
 If there are more than two pay periods in a month, these deductions still will be split between the first two checks and will not be taken out of the third.